ragouradja/QLAB/DL_model/README.md

 ```

 ### 4.1 Training set
-From this file, we create the training set and validation set by selecting 90% and 10% of these 80M (you can change these proportion).
+From this file, we create the training set and validation set by randomly selecting 90% and 10% of these 80M (you can change these proportion).
 These sets are going to be used directly in the training process.

+We can use `head` and `tail` to randomly select lines since we already use `shuf` to shuffle the lines.
 ```bash
 # TRAIN SET (90% of data)
 head -n 72000000  training/concat_A_CG_CHG_CHH.80m.tsv > training/train/samples_A_CG_CHG_CHH.72m.train.tsv